retrohacker/documentation/03-upload-download.md

 ### 3. Download a file

 ### 4. Do something with it!

 ### Now what?

+Keep scrolling down for a review of file operations, or jump straight into [Storj in a Browser](04-browser.md).
+Backend engineers can skip ahead to [Advanced Bucketing](05-bucket-ops.md).

 ### Putting it all together
 ```javascript